Tag

 Accept the license terms for the Windows 10 Media Creation Tool

-Media Creation Tool needs a few seconds to “get a few ready.”
+Media Creation Tool needs a few seconds to “get a few things ready.”
 Then, it asks whether you want to upgrade your PC or create installation media that you can use to install Windows 10.
 Check the second option: “Create installation media (USB flash drive, DVD, or ISO file) for another PC,” and press Next.

 Choose to create installation media (USB flash drive, DVD, or ISO file)